-- completing construction in the third quarter of calendar year 2019 regarding the OPAL Project, in the core of Vancouver's vibrant Cambie Village; - taking the Company's award-winning 17-acre master-planned project, OASIS in Langley, through to fourth reading in calendar year 2020; and - commencing development activities, without delay, on the proposed \$88 million AQUARA project located on 1.96 acres along the harbourside of Victoria at Bayview Place that will comprise approximately 157 elegantly accommodated units.
+- continuing managing the operation of OPAL Project in the core of Vancouver's vibrant Cambie Village; - taking the Company's award-winning 17-acre master-planned project, OASIS in Langley, through to fourth reading in calendar year 2020; and - commencing development activities on the proposed \$88 million AQUARA project located on 1.96 acres along the harbourside of Victoria at Bayview Place that will comprise approximately 157 elegantly accommodated units.
 The project completion is anticipated for the first quarter of calendar year 2022.